MrYsLab/s3-extend/docs/pip_update.md

 The pip utility is often installed alongside Python, but this is not always the case.

-If you are a Windows user or using Raspbian on the Raspberry Pi, pip should be available to you without any additional installation steps.
+If you are a Windows user or using Raspberry PI OS on the Raspberry Pi, pip should be available to you without any additional installation steps.
 However, you will need to make sure that you are using the latest version.
 Verifying the pip version and instructions on updating pip are explained a little further down on this page.